Optimizing distortion riskmetrics with distributional uncertainty: Concluding remarks

 \section{Concluding remarks}

-We introduced the concept of closedness under concentration, which is, in the context of distributional uncertainty, a sufficient condition to transform an optimization problem with a non-convex distortion riskmetric to its convex counterpart.
-Many sets of plausible distributions commonly used in the literature of finance, optimization, and risk management are closed under concentration.
+We introduced the new concept of closedness under concentration, which is, in the context of distributional uncertainty, a sufficient condition to transform an optimization problem with a non-convex distortion riskmetric to its convex counterpart.
+This concept is genuinely weaker than closedness under conditional expectation, and our main result unifies and improves many existing results in the literature.
+Many sets of plausible distributions commonly used in the literature of finance, optimization, and risk management are closed under concentration within some $\I$.
 Moreover, by focusing on distortion riskmetrics whose distortion functions are not necessarily monotone, concave, or continuous, we are able to solve optimization problems for the class of functionals larger than classical risk measures or deviation measures.
-In particular, we are able to obtain bounds on differences between two distortion riskmetrics, which may represent measures of disagreement between two utilities/risk attitudes.
+In particular, we are able to obtain bounds on differences between two distortion riskmetrics, which represent measures of disagreement between two utilities/risk attitudes.
 Our result can also be applied to solve the popular problem of optimizing risk measures under moment constraints.
 In particular, we obtain the worst- and best-case distortion riskmetrics when the underlying random variable has a fixed mean and bounded $p$-th moment.

 We demonstrate the applicability of our result by numerically calculating the solution to optimizing the difference between risk measures, preference robust optimization and portfolio optimization under marginal constraints.
 In all numerical examples, the original non-convex problem is converted or well approximated by a convex one which can be solved efficiently.